JAORMX/tripleo-tls-everywhere-helper/README.md

 Edit this file to have the undercloud `ansible_ssh_user` match what you're using.

-Finally, you can run the playbook as follows:
+Finally, you can run the playbooks as follows:

 ```
-ansible-playbook -i hosts.yaml tripleo-tls-everywhere-helper/tests/verify-tls-everywhere.yaml
+ansible-playbook -i hosts.yaml tripleo-tls-everywhere-helper/verify-tls-everywhere.yaml
 ```

 A report will be created in the path that `helper_report_path` specifies.